 Should I see a melanoma specialist?

 Abnormal looking moles are common but melanoma is quite rare.
 So it can be very difficult for GP's to decide who may have a melanoma and who may have something more minor.
-The National Institute for Health and Clinical Excellence (NICE) has produced guidelines to help GP’s in the UK decide which patients need to be seen urgently by a specialist.
+The National Institute for Health and Care Excellence (NICE) has produced guidelines to help GP’s in the UK decide which patients need to be seen urgently by a specialist.

 What your GP should do